Citation: 2019 FC 530

 AGRACITY CROP & NUTRITION LTD. and NEWAGCO INC.

-(Identical to the Confidential Order and Reasons issued on April 25, 2019)
+(Identical to the Amended Confidential Order and Reasons

 The Plaintiffs, Arysta Lifescience North America LLC and UPL Agrosolutions Canada Inc. (Arysta), seek an interim injunction to prevent the Defendants, AgraCity Crop & Nutrition Ltd. and NewAgco Inc. (AgraCity), from selling and distributing a herbicide which Arysta claims will infringe its patent.
 Arysta says the matter is urgent, because the peak season for selling and distributing this type of herbicide is now, just prior to the planting season.